leadond/onboarding-saas/SUPABASE_SETUP.md

 ## Summary

-You now have a complete Supabase setup for OnboardKit with:
+You now have a complete Supabase setup for Onboard Hero with:

 ✅ **7 core database tables** with proper relationships and constraints ✅ **Comprehensive RLS policies** for multi-tenant security